paulwarren/nzde/dict/G/README.md

 >  I have arranged for wife and self to go home ... via Australia, ...
 New York, Liverpool. <i>(Jan 15, 1907,Chudleigh Diary,438,1950 ed.</i>)

 >  <b>DEVANNY</b> `I want to go Home, Mother.
 To London.
 To Paris.
 I must go Home, Mother. ...' <i>(1929,Riven,41</i>)

+## go home

+<b>2</b> <i>phr.</i> become worn

+>  <b>BAKER</b> When an article of clothes, etc., becomes worn and ceases to be of service it is said colloquially to have gone home.
+This use is probably derived from the fact that many New Zealanders go Home - visit Britain - when they are old. <i>(1941,NZ Slang,43</i>)

+>  <b>PARTRIDGE</b> Home, have gone. `When an article of clothing, etc., causes to be of service it is said ... to have gone home ... from the fact that many New Zealanders go Home - visit Britain - when they are old,' B., 1941: New Zealand: C. 20. <i>(1949,Dictionary of Slang,1077</i>)